 Warning lights

 MOT testers look for whether certain dashboard warning lights are illuminated or inoperative.
-These include the power-steering indicator and brake-fluid warning lamps, so check that your lights all come on then go off when you turn the ignition.
+These include the power-steering indicator and brake-fluid warning lamps.
+Check that the lights all work and then go off when you turn the ignition.

 Your car must also have a fully functional speedometer to pass the MOT.